 About: Full sun.
 Reaches up to 20 ft. tall and 10 ft. wide.
 Evergreen.
 (Zone: 6 – 9)

 Large Sized Specimens (over 30 ft. tall)

-If you have the room and want BIG drama, these large, tall, wide varieties do the job when they reach maturity.
-While they do take up space and cast a wide pool of shade in a yard—conditions that can limit other planting choices—you’re planting a “heritage” tree that’s truly unforgettable, and a legacy in the making.
+If you have room and want BIG drama, these large, tall, wide varieties do the job when they reach maturity.
+They take up space and cast a wide pool of shade in a yard─conditions that can limit other planting choices.
+However, you're planting a "heritage" tree that's truly unforgettable, and a legacy in the making.